 Spec.
 Section Item and Manufacturer of Supplier Deduct from Base Bid

 (a)

 (b)

 (a)

 (b)

 (a)

 (b)

 (a)

-(a)

 (b)

-- 6. The following documents are to be attached to and made a condition of this Bid: - (a) Required Bid Security in the form of Bid Bond. - (b) Form of Corporate-Ownership Disclosure - (c) Non-Collusion Affidavit - (d) Information describing the proposed alternative equipment and/or materials - (e) Bidder's Contractor License Number if required by the State where the project is to be constructed. - (f) List of Prime Subcontractors - (g) Any other documents as required by the sections of the specifications. - 7.
+6. The following documents are to be attached to and made a condition of this Bid:

+- (a) Required Bid Security in the form of Bid Bond. - (b) Form of Corporate-Ownership Disclosure - (c) Apprentice program list - (d) Non-Collusion Affidavit - (e) Addendum acknowledgement - (f) Information describing the proposed alternative equipment and/or materials - (g) Bidder's Contractor License Number if required by the State where the project is to be constructed. - (h) List of Prime Subcontractors (Can be submitted on the Contractor Registration form) - (i) Any other documents as required by the Township's legal sections of the specifications. - 7.
 The terms used in this Bid which are defined in the General Conditions of the Contract Documents have the meanings assigned to them in the General Conditions.

-SUBMITTED on , 20
+SUBMITTED on 20 20

 If Bidder is:

 AN INDIVIDUAL By (SEAL)

-7 (Individual's Name)
+(Individual's Name) (3LAL)

-Phone No.:
+Business address: Phone No.:

 A PARTNERSHIP By (SEAL)

-(Firm Name) (~2.12)
+(Firm Name) (5D112)

-Business address:Phone No.: (General Partner)
+Business address: Phone No.: (General Partner)

 A CORPORATION By (SEAL)

-(Corporation Name)
+5 (Corporation Name) ,

-By (State of incorporation)
+D (State of incorporation)

-Бу (Name of person authorized to sign)
+By (Name of person authorized to sign)

 (Title)

 (Corporate Seal)

 Attest

-Business address:Phone No.: (Secretary)
+Business address: Phone No.: (Secretary)

 A JOINT VENTURE By

-y (Name)
+(Name)

-D., (Address)
+By (Address)

-By (Name)
+by (Name)

 (Address)